AYUSH5870/Deploying-2048-game-using-Amazon-EKS/README.md

    - If you selected "Programmatic access" during user creation, you will receive access keys (Access Key ID and Secret Access Key).
    - Store these access keys securely, as they will be used to authenticate API requests made to AWS services.

-## 2.2 Configuring the AWS CLI and kubectl
+## 2.2 Configuring the AWS CLI,eksctl and kubectl

 With IAM users set up, you can now configure the AWS CLI and kubectl on your local machine to interact with AWS services and EKS clusters: